phetdam/kenkyusha_proj/doc/config_format.md

 A brief guide to interpreting and formatting the JSON evaluation config files for `noisyeval.py`.

-LaTeX rendering achieved using Alexander Rodin's hack, detailed [here](https://gist.github.com/a-rodin/fef3f543412d6e1ec5b6cf55bf197d7b).
+LaTeX rendering achieved using Alexander Rodin's workaround, detailed [here](https://gist.github.com/a-rodin/fef3f543412d6e1ec5b6cf55bf197d7b).

 **Remark.** Work in progress.
 Will be updated during the summer.